whitneyburton/portfolios/students/1608-back/noah-berman/mod4-portfolio.md

 Feedback from me to Sam Johnson: "We kind of ambushed Sam with the offer to co-lead Pahlka Posse at the end of last mod, and he has taken on the position with skill and enthusiasm.
 His work in trying to obtain more resources for Pahlka as well as building our engagement with mods 1 + 2 has been and continues to be incredibly valuable in terms of Pahlka's continued existence.
 Thanks so much for your willingness to take the helm of the good ship Pahlka Posse, and #pahlkaforever!"

+Feedback from me to Nick Chambers: "Nick has always been one of the most stalwart members of Pahlka Posse -- whether that's arranging and then leading a remote interview in a matter of days or bringing mad front end skills to our various projects or any number of other things.
+He was also willing to help me troubleshoot a persistent React problem on our capstone project (that I had caused because of... reasons) during a week when we were all feeling the time crunch.
+I look forward to seeing the wild and extremely good things he makes as his career no-doubt takes off!"

 ### Being a Community Member

 Feedback to me from Ali Schlereth: "Noah has done a great job leading Pahlka for a second inning.
 I really appreciated his perserverance in making sure we had solid Spike content/plans and rallying the troops each week when so many of us didn't have the energy.
 Thank you for your enthusiasm and dedication.
 Pahlka for life!
 (Also, yay Pahlka twitter account!)"